Holidays in Anguilla 2023/2024

 In the low season, the humidity and temperature picks up, peaking in August at around 31°C. While there is a bigger chance of rainfall, Anguilla’s ‘rainy season’ is not as wet as many its Caribbean neighbours.
 The official hurricane season runs from 1 June to 30 November, peaking in September, but excellent satellite forecasts give sufficient warnings so the island can make the necessary precautions.
 As a result, low season (the summer months) can be a great time to visit, drawing less crowds than in the high season.

 No vaccinations are recommended for Anguilla but the island is regarded to have a risk of contracting the Zika virus.
 However, please consult your GP at least four to six weeks prior to travel for current advice.

 The time difference is GMT -4 hours.

-The flight time from London to Anguilla is around 10 hours, with a short stop in Antigua.
+The flight time from London to Anguilla is around 11 hours, including a short stop in Antigua.

 The currency is the Eastern Caribbean dollar, although US dollars are also widely accepted.

 UK nationals don’t need a visa to travel to Anguilla.